 What Are Industrial Accidents?

-The accidents are the mishaps leading injury to man, machines or tools and equipment and may cause injury and result either death or temporary disablement or permanent disablement of the industrial employees.
+The accidents are the mishaps leading injury to man, machines, or tools and equipment and may cause injury and result either death or temporary disablement or permanent disablement of the industrial employees.
 The accidents are unwanted events or mishaps that result in some sort of injury to men, material, machines, tools, equipment, and semi or finished product hence, a loss to the whole establishment.

 The injuries or loss may be minor or major in nature and accordingly, the accident is termed as nonreportable

 or reportable kind.
-Few industries determine the accidents by the extent to which it leads to the disablement of the victim and number of hours or days he is to remain absent from duty on account of the problem.
+Few industries determine the accidents by the extent to which it leads to the disablement of the victim and the number of hours or days he is to remain absent from duty on account of the problem.
 There are others that take into consideration various factors like machines, tools, materials, cost of medicines, loss of production and compensation to be given to the worker who meets with the accident.

 Some effects are associated with accidents in industries as follows: